The Disappearance of Corporate Tenants In The Pandemic?

 But there could be a possible solution in order to save the commercial leases and the solution can lie in one of the most important statutes.

 An obvious and major concern is whether the payment obligations under the lease remain active despite the lessee not having access to the property.
-The question as to COVID-19 and not having access to the property is a question of fact for the courts to determine on a case to case basis.
-But Courts have deemed that the lessee is in possession of the property and has access to is unless a notice under Section 108(B)(e) of the TPA is sent to the lessor.
+The question as to COVID-19 and not having access to the property is a question of fact for the courts to determine on a case-to-case basis.
+But Courts have deemed that the lessee is in possession of the property and has access to it unless a notice under Section 108(B)(e) of the TPA is sent to the lessor.